awslabs/multi-model-server/examples/gluon_character_cnn/README.md

 }

 ```
 The input size is, limited to 1014, characters as mentioned in the paper.
 The output is of shape [0,7] as we classify the reviews into seven product categories.
+Both the input and output are passed on as 'application/json' based text content.

 # Step 4 - Prepare synset.txt with list of class names